samuelkomera/pos/Kiosk-Mode-CentOS.md

       sudo groupadd netpos
       usermod -aG netpos pos
       usermod -aG netpos kiosk
-3. Add Users To sudoers file so it wouldn’t get prompted for passwords all the time.Run __visudo__ and at the bottom add
+3. Add Users To sudoers file so it wouldn’t get prompted for passwords all the time.Run __visudo__ and at the bottom add.
      ~~~
        pos ALL=(ALL) NOPASSWD: ALL
        kiosk ALL=(ALL) NOPASSWD: ALL
 4. Setup Auto Login.
 Now we can setup the auto login process.
 We need the user Kiosk to auto login on every reboot.